IDmelon/documents/content/en/docs/for_administrators/shared_devices/shared_mobile_devices/shared_device_mode_configuration_ios_ipad.md

 }
 ```

+> **Note**: If you are using Microsoft products on the shared iPad (such as Microsoft Teams, Outlook, or Microsoft 365), we recommend configuring the **Microsoft Enterprise SSO plug-in**.
+This plug-in simplifies authentication and reduces repeated credential prompts (see [Configuring the Microsoft Enterprise SSO plug-in](../configuration_for_using_msal/#configuring-the-microsoft-enterprise-sso-plug-in)).

 1. Open the **IDmelon Authenticator**.
 2. Get close to the reader (or plug the keystroke reader) and tap your card on it.
 3. According to the **Card Verification Method** set in the IDmelon admin panel, if PIN is required, enter it.
 Otherwise, go to the next step.